gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Don't make users think more than is necessary

-Because the audience of the tutorial is people who do not consider themselves experts in React, it's important to reduce the amount of new information to bare minimum.
+Because the audience of the tutorial is people who do not consider themselves experts in React, it's important to reduce the amount of new information to the bare minimum.
 The goal: give people only the information necessary to complete a task and to know how to repeat the task again, outside of the context of the tutorial.

 In practice, you can reach this goal by two rules of thumb: